jamezmca/html-css-full-course/README.md

 # HTML & CSS Full Course | Web Development for Beginners 🔥

-This modern HTML & CSS course to help you take your web development skills from **Zero to HERO** in 2024!
+This modern HTML & CSS course will help you take your web development skills from **Zero to HERO** in 2024!
 Master HTML & CSS with projects, challenges and theory; the only course you'll ever need!

 ## The Course Includes